 Mentors have no other agenda - just to be there for young people when they need support.
 Mentors are trained, experienced, caring and easy to talk to and can draw on the support, advice and back up of Northorpe Hall Child & Family Trust staff.
 Young people can be peer mentors, too.

-Our Family Support Volunteers are trained and supported to help families facing challenges, helping them to play, communicate and make the changes they want to make.
+Our Wellbeing Volunteers are trained and supported to help families facing challenges, helping them to play, communicate and make the changes they want to make.
 Volunteers may spend time supporting a parent/carer at home or out with a particular child, depending on what is required.
 Often relationships between a volunteer and a family continue for many months.
 Requests for a volunteer can only come through Kirklees Council's Early Support Service.